GoogleCloudPlatform/gke-autoneg-controller/README.md

 By default, `autoneg` will initialize the `capacityScaler` to 1, which means that the new backend will receive a proportional volume of traffic according to the maximum rate or connections per endpoint configuration.
 You can customize this default by supplying the `initial_capacity` variable, which may be useful to steer traffic in blue/green deployment scenarios.
-On any changes, `autoneg` will leave  whatever is set in that value.
-The `capacityScaler` mechanism can be used orthogonally by interactive tooling to manage traffic shifting in such uses cases as deployment or failover.
+The `capacityScaler` mechanism can be used to manage traffic shifting in such uses cases as deployment or failover.

 ## Autoneg Configuration